OogieOrange/project2-rps/README.md

 <br>

 ### Function
-All buttons on the page have been tested and all hover styling have been tested and execute intended purpose.
+All buttons on the page have been tested and all hover styling have been tested and execute intended purpose on laptop and desktop devices.

+Hover styling is not implemented the same across mobile and tablet devices but this does not affect the usability of the page, as all buttons work as otherwise intended.
+It is more a question of consistant styling.
+This is adressed further down on the README, under future edits.

 <br>